Introduction to Focus Strategy

 a) Low-Cost Leadership Strategy

 This is based on the ability of the organization which can provide a product or service at a lower cost than its competitors.
 The assumption behind a low-cost strategy is that it acquires a substantial cost advantage over rivals that can be passed on to the customers to gain a larger profit or market share.
-Low-cost strategy can produce an advantage where a firm can earn a higher profit margin by selling products at the same market price as rivals.
-These products are aimed to be sold at a lower cost and the appeal to an average customer in a broad target market.
-Sometimes these products have high standards and not customized to individual customer’s tastes, needs or desires.
+A low-cost strategy can produce an advantage where a firm can earn a higher profit margin by selling products at the same market price as rivals.
+These products are aimed to be sold at a lower cost and appeal to an average customer in a broad target market.
+Sometimes these products have high standards and not customized to individual customers’ tastes, needs or desires.
 So, for a low-cost leadership strategy is followed by modifying products as possible, the firm can provide benefits from economies of scale and experience effects.
 Low-cost leadership strategies can also be applied in services-based business for benefits.

 b) Advantages of Building a Low Cost

-The presence of strong market can allow the firm to able to convince the rivals not to start price wars within the industry, this means the low-cost firms can set the stage for pricing discipline within the market.
+The presence of a strong market can allow the firm to able to convince the rivals not to start price wars within the industry, this means the low-cost firms can set the stage for pricing discipline within the market.
 It is easy for low-cost firms to keep competition out of the industry through their price-cutting power, this can be a substantial obstacle to firms contemplating entry into the industry.